francescoaristei/io_uring_fsm/README.md

 The finite state machine implemented by the server is a simple one.
 One state machine is dynamically created for each client.
-Each client can send an action char (0 ..
+Each client can send an action represented by a char (0 ..
 3) to change a client-specific state (a ... d) in the server.
-This model allows to model several interactions.
+This structure allows to model several interactions.
 Any web application parses actions from the client to change its own state.

 ## IO_URING